evaniswong/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

 * Snapshots of encrypted volumes are encrypted automatically
 * Volumes restored from encrypted snapshots are encrypted automatically
 * You can share snapshots, but only if they are unencrypted
 * These snapshots can be shared with other AWS accounts or made public
+  * steps:
+    *Create a Snapshot of the unencrypted root device volume *Create a copy of the Snapshot and select the encrypt option *Create an AMI from the encrypted Snapshot
+    *Use that AMI to lauch new encrypted instances

 ### RAID, Volumes and Snapshots
 * RAID - Redundant Array of Independent Disks